Institute for Innovations in Medical Education Grants

 An Adaptive Tutor for Visual Diagnosis

-This project, funded by the U.S. Department of Defense, is focused on optimizing the learning of visual diagnosis by developing a demonstration project using 20,000 consecutive ECGs.
-The ECGs will be categorized and calibrated using advanced informatics techniques including natural language processing in order to develop a generalizable method of presenting visual diagnosis cases in the exact quantity and order to ensure efficient and effective learning.
-Target learners in the study include a wide range of health care professionals including physicians, nurses, and paramedics.
+Our Adaptive Tutor For Visual Diagnosis project, funded by the U.S. Department of Defense, focuses on optimizing the way visual diagnosis is learned by creating a library of 80,000 consecutive electrocardiograms, or ECGs.
+The ECGs will be categorized and calibrated using advanced informatics techniques, including natural language processing, to develop a generalizable method of presenting visual diagnosis cases in their original quantity and sequence to ensure efficient and effective learning.
+Target learners in the study include a wide range of healthcare professionals including physicians, nurses, and paramedics.

 Health Care by the Numbers Curriculum

 NYU School of Medicine’s Health Care by the Numbers project aims to create a flexible, individualized, technology-enabled curriculum to improve care coordination and quality.

 The basis of the curriculum is a panel of virtual patients derived from deidentified data from NYU Langone’s physician network practices and state hospitals.
 Students immerse themselves in big data—large, complex data sets—in a realistic clinical setting and create eportfolios for tracking their developing competence.

 After students graduate, they can continue to use the virtual patient panel in support of a lifelong learning framework for analyzing their own patient data.
 Health Care by the Numbers is funded by the American Medical Association’s Accelerating Change in Medical Education initiative.

 Learning Analytics and Medical Images

 In our Learning Analytics and Medical Images study, researchers analyze how learners interact with medical images and videos within multimedia educational modules.